danielnelson37/problem-set-2_1/fellow-submissions/Cielo-Raymundo.md

   ```javascript
   typeof null;
   ```
-     It will return "object", because they have the same type tag
+     It will return "object", because there is a bug in JavaScript that makes them have the same type tag of 0.

 10. What does it mean to be _truthy_ or _falsy_?
 What six values are _falsy_?
-    _truthy_ is anything that when turned to a boolean value is true, while _falsy_ values is anything that when turned to a boolean value it is false
+    _truthy_ is anything that when coerced to a boolean value is true, while _falsy_ values is anything that when coerced to a boolean value it is false
     These are the falsy value:
         1)false